poonchuanan/tp/docs/UserGuide.md

 #### Index of invalid range used
 * Any of the `**INDEX_1**` or `**INDEX_2**` parameters you entered for the respective keywords are not of valid range.
-* For example, a list with only 3 entries will result in an error if a command similar to the one below is entered:
+* For example, a list with only 3 entries will result in an error if the command below is entered:
 > `move from/ 5 below/ 2`

 ```